DimitriPalmer22/Relapse-Code-Documentation/_temp/tmp.md

 - Alex (Concept Art) -> Check 1 (Leadership) -> 3D Artists (low - mid - high - UV) -> Check 2 -> Rylan (Texture) -> Check 3 -> Designer
 - Up to Rylan: we can we UV for him, or he UVs and textures
 	- He will be the texture artist for consistency's sake

+### Do away with the threads
+- Instead of individual threads